-Although based on the MSDE-PT assessment task, several modifications were made to reflect a) that we are practicing educators; and b) the focus of the course emphasizes the general practitioner (therefore, I will provide much of the background information and scenario specifics needed for the write up that a general practitioner would not necessarily be privy to).
-Additionally, most of the input in this exercise will be coming from yourselves who will be taking on the role as a general content area teacher-therefore little "collaborative" input is coming from a special educator -not very realistic if we were working on a referred student IEP.
-Therefore, we will be using this exercise to develop a student's "IEP" (Individualized Educational Plan)-but not a "referred" IEP.
+Although based on the MSDE-PT3 assessment task, several modifications were made to reflect a) that we are practicing educators; and b) the focus of the course emphasizes the general practitioner (therefore, I will provide much of the background information and scenario specifics needed for the write up that a general practitioner would not necessarily be privy to).
+Additionally, most of the input in this exercise will be coming from yourselves who will be taking on the role as a general content area teacher-therefore little "collaborative" input is coming from a special educator or ELL teacher-not very realistic if we were working on a referred student IEP.
+Therefore, we will be using this exercise to develop a student's "IEP" (Individualized Educational Plan)-but not a "formal" IEP or ELL Plan.
 As stated on page 22 of the MSDE SLD Guide: